intel/virtual-storage-manager/INSTALL.md

 **Keywords:** Ceph, Virtual Storage Management

+**Supported Combo:**

+	OS:			CentOS 6.5 (Basic Server)
+	Ceph: 		Firefly
+	OpenStack:	Havana/Icehouse

+	(Other combos might also be working, but we didn't try yet.)

 Preparation
 ===================================
-Before you get ready to install VSM, you should prepare your environment.
+Before you get ready to install VSM, you should prepare your environment. **_VSM CANNOT manage Ceph Cluster not created by it_**.
 The sections here are helpful for understanding the deployment concepts.

 **Note**: For a Ceph cluster created and managed by VSM you need to prepare at least three storage nodes plus a VSM controller node.
 VSM requires a minimum of three Ceph storage nodes (physical or virtual) before it will create a Ceph cluster.